allegheny-college-cmpsc-404-spring-2025/course-materials/CODE_OF_CONDUCT.md

 ## Working agreement

 We apply the values above to create a working environment that is conducive to progress and project quality.
 To do so, we define the following areas and terms as our promoted and celebrated behaviors.
-In your team's branch, define each of the `TODO`s below making sure to define _at least three (3)_ items for each category and a maximum of _five (5)_.

 These terms both _guide and protect_ your contributions in this course.
-They will also constitute a _whole course contract_--the instructor will use contributions from all teams to develop a single contract that holds our entire class to the same contribution standard.

 ### People and accountability